hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: January 10, Tuesday

+**Today's Progress**: Today's work was dedicated to displaying the internal state of yourchoice.
+We now render the last action dispatched and the current anchor item.
+Additionally, some styles were enhanced.

+**Thoughts**: The anchor is pretty helpful.
+The icon needs an explanation though.

 ### Day 6: January 09, Monday

 **Today's Progress**: Configured Webpack to build a minified production bundle and decided to directly check it in into source control.
 It is considered an anti-pattern to host generated files.
 For pragmatically hosting something now, I decided to take this as the first approach.